falo2k/ProtonPack/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?business=ESPELHR7Z3MMJ&no_recurring=0&item_name=Coffee+makes+the+world+go+round&currency_code=GBP)
 # Teensy Based Proton Pack Electronics
 This is my implementation of the electronics for a Ghostbusters Proton Pack.
 It uses a Teensy microcontroller in both parts of the kit (Pack and Wand) and communicates between them over 4 wires (power + serial).
 For now I have kept it to a simple movie implementation with some additions - overheating and music playback.
 I've added two features that are a bit unusual:
-- An OLED display in the rear box on the wand is used for managing volume control and track selection, in conjunctions with a rotary encoder (push/turn) in the top knob.
+- An OLED display in the rear box on the wand is used for managing volume control and track selection, in conjunctions with a rotary encoder (push/turn) in the front knob.
 - A bluetooth receiver can be turned on for playback of anything not available on the SD card.
 The module I'm using will mix the stereo audio down to mono for a single pack, but comes as a pair for True Wireless Stereo.
 The other board will be in a friend's pack so we can use the packs as a complete speaker set.

 It is designed to fit inside the 3D printed pack available [here - the Q-Pack](https://github.com/mr-kiou/q-pack).
 It's been developed for a Mk3 pack - I will review it at some point in the future for Mk4 compatability.